Statement of Personal Ethics, Potential Biases, and Possible Conflicts of Interest

 Being an ethical person is important to me, and I think it’s useful to know where people are coming from.
 Here’s some info on that for me.

 Starting from the hearth and moving outward, I am married to Shawn-Laree O’Neil, who runs her own public relations business.
 As time goes by, and our lives become further enmeshed con joy, our spheres get more aligned, but there is no overlap between her clients and the entities from which I generate income.

 We live in the Bucktown neighborhood of Chicago, often with my two children, who mainly live with their mother in a suburb west of Chicago.
 I spend a lot of time out there as well, to the point that I’m basically a city mouse/ country mouse.

 I’ve got a pretty large family of origin, with six siblings, three of whom live in Chicago.
 There is no overlap between their financial matters and mine.
-My brother Kevin runs the CTA Tattler blog, which I helped him set up, and I’ve worked with him in the past on some civic technology projects like CTA Alerts.

 I am a recovering alcoholic and have been a member of Alcoholics Anonymous since September 10, 2000.
 I seek to practice these principles in all of my affairs.